Creative Support

 CYP Film Commission

-Thanks to support from BFI Film Academy Network South West and Watershed, we are delighted to be able to offer a filmmaking commission for a young person living in Somerset.
+This is the fourth year we are proud to commission a young Somerset filmmaker to produce an original short film!
+Thanks to support from BFI Film Academy Network South West and Watershed, we are delighted to be able to offer a filmmaking commission again.

 Creatives aged under 25 were invited to pitch their idea to be made into a short film.
-The deadline for applications have now closed.
+The deadline for applications is midnight on Friday 18th July 2025.
+Find out how to apply.

 Short Film Night